 Section 1: Membership of the Board of Directors

-There shall be a Board of Directors (hereinafter referred to as the “Board”) of the Club consisting of twelve persons.
-Each of these Directors shall be a stockholder or the spouse of a stockholder.
-At least two of these Directors shall be residents of the State of Vermont.
-At least two of these Directors shall be women, and at least two shall be men.
+There shall be a Board of Directors (hereinafter referred to as the “Board”) of the Club consisting of 12 persons.
+Each of the Club’s Directors shall be a stockholder or the spouse of a stockholder.
+At least two of the Club’s Directors shall be residents of the State of Vermont, at least two shall be women, and at least two shall be men.
 Four Directors shall be elected at each Annual Meeting of the stockholders of the Club, and each person so elected shall be a Director for three years, and until a successor has been elected and qualified.

 No Director, other than a Director serving as an officer, shall be eligible to be re-elected as a Director at the Annual Meeting of the Club at which his or her term as Director expires.

+A member of the Club may serve as an employee of the Club, but may not serve on the Board while serving as an employee of the Club.
+If a member shall provide a paid service to the Club, whether as a contractor or as an employee, he or she shall not participate in any Club decision-making related to that service.

-Vacancies in the Board may be filled by the affirmative vote of a majority of the remaining Directors.
+Vacancies on the Board may be filled by the affirmative vote of a majority of the remaining Directors.
 A Director so elected shall be elected for the unexpired term of his or her predecessor in office.
-A Director so elected shall be eligible to be re-elected as a Director at the Annual Meeting of the Club at which the term of office expires.
+A Director so elected shall be eligible to be re-elected as a Director at the Annual Meeting of the Club at which his or her predecessor’s term of office shall have expired.

 Section 2: Organization Meeting

-Not later than one week following the Annual Meeting of the stockholders, the Secretary of the Club shall call a meeting of the Board, at which meeting the Directors shall proceed to the election of such officers as are hereinafter provided.
+Not later than one week following the Annual Meeting of the stockholders, the Secretary of the Club shall call a meeting of the Board to be held in Greensboro, Vermont, at which meeting the Directors shall proceed to the election of such officers as are hereinafter provided.

 Section 3: Other Stated Meetings and Special Meetings

-In addition to the organization meeting, which shall be held in Greensboro, Vermont, the Board shall also meet in Greensboro, Vermont at least once in the months of June and July.
+In addition to the organization meeting in Greensboro, Vermont, the Board shall also meet in Greensboro, Vermont at least once in each of the months of June and July.
 The time and place of such regular meetings shall be determined by the President or the Secretary of the Club.
 Special meetings may be called at any time by the President of the Club or by four members of the Board.
-Any meeting held in the months of June, July, August or September must be held in Greensboro, Vermont.
+Any meeting held in the months of June, July, August or September shall be held in Greensboro, Vermont.

 Section 4: General Duties

 The Board shall have the general supervision over the direction of all of the affairs of the Club, shall determine the general policy of the Club and shall be responsible for the execution thereof.
-It may annul or alter rules laid down by any of the standing committees of the Club.
+The Board shall also be responsible for developing long-term capital plans and determining the funding necessary for the future development of the Club.
+The Board may annul or alter rules laid down by any of the standing committees of the Club.
 It may elect qualified persons to membership in the Club, and shall administer the rules regarding membership.
 All matters, which are not susceptible of settlement under the provisions of the Charter and Bylaws, shall be referred to the Board for decision.

+At least once every 10 years, the Board shall authorize an independent review of these Bylaws by a special committee appointed by the President and approved by the Board, which committee shall include a qualified volunteer familiar with IRS and Vermont legal requirements for nonprofit clubs.

 Section 5: Quorum